dimuzzo/quiz-app/README.md

     * A real-time count of correct and incorrect answers during the quiz.
 * **Results Summary:**
     * A final percentage score.
-    * A detailed breakdown of correct/incorrect answers.
+    * A detailed breakdown of correct and incorrect answers.
 * **Modern and Responsive Design:** A clean, pleasant user interface that adapts to different devices.
 * **PWA (Progressive Web App) Ready:** Includes a `manifest.json` for an experience similar to a native app.